Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Sunday storms - Putnam and Kanawha Counties, WV

-It feels strange getting these shots posted, since I haven't even started editing my Plains expedition photos yet.
+It feels strange getting these shots posted, since I haven't even started editing my Plains trip photos yet.
 Anyway, some strong convection actually made it into the Charleston area this afternoon.
 I started in Winfield and worked my way back to Charleston with the storm, dealing with heavy rain, hail and extremely slow traffic!
 I guess no one around here knows what to do in pea-sized hail - which by the way, was the largest I saw.
 The LSRs show a couple of 1" reports around the state.

 Had it not been for the slow cars, I would have made it to Fort Hill to catch some vivid cloud-to-ground lightning as the storms arrived downtown.
 The dashcam caught a close strike within 1/4 mile around Bullitt Street, but I don't think the CMOS chip was able to capture a usable image.
 The best display of the day was the exploding storms behind the first squall line, up in Clay and Braxton counties.
 I got some great HD timelapse of this, which redeemed the otherwise photography-lacking chase.